Support Historic Germanna

 with your planned gift!

-As the 501(c)3 non-profit Germanna Foundation grows and improves over the upcoming years, we will continue to carefully steward our resources and partnerships.
-Only you can make our work possible, and we encourage you to take part in the Germanna Foundation’s planned giving program.
+As the 501(c)3 non-profit Historic Germanna grows and improves over the upcoming years, we will continue to carefully steward our resources and partnerships.
+Only you can make our work possible, and we encourage you to take part in Historic Germanna’s planned giving program.

-We believe that taking part in the Germanna Foundation’s planned giving program is a prudent strategy to help the Germanna legacy thrive for future generations.
+We believe that taking part in Historic Germanna’s planned giving program is a prudent strategy to help the Germanna legacy thrive for future generations.

 Read our overview booklet to find out different ways your tax-efficient contribution can make an impact that will affect future generations: